Das Damische Aderl

 Trabrennstraße 7, 1020 Wien

-Jana Marie Kolbert, Brigitte Kowanz, Angelika Krinzinger, Ulrike Lienbacher, Rosmarie Lukasser, Maha Malluh, Jonathan Meese, Oswald Oberhuber, Hans Op de Beeck, Bernd Oppl, Walter Pichler, Christian
+Kolbert, Brigitte Kowanz, Angelika Krinzinger, Ulrike Lienbacher, Rosmarie Lukasser, Maha Malluh, Jonathan Meese, Oswald Oberhuber, Hans Op de Beeck, Bernd Oppl, Walter Pichler, Christian Rothwangl,

 Thomas Zipp